tototomate123/tuwunel/docs/troubleshooting.md

 With this in mind:

-- First start conduwuit with the `PointInTime` recovery method.
+- First start Tuwunel with the `PointInTime` recovery method.
 See the [example config](configuration/examples.md) for how to do this using `rocksdb_recovery_mode`
 - If your database successfully opens, clients are recommended to clear their client cache to account for the rollback
-- Leave your conduwuit running in `PointInTime` for at least 30-60 minutes so as much possible corruption is restored
+- Leave your Tuwunel running in `PointInTime` for at least 30-60 minutes so as much possible corruption is restored
 - If all goes will, you should be able to restore back to using `TolerateCorruptedTailRecords` and you have successfully recovered your database